pacoromerodev/pacoromerodev/README.md

 ## 📜 Certifications

-> Full certificate archive.
-The hiring signal is intentionally ordered: GenAI/MCP first, cloud/backend second, leadership and complementary tracks afterwards.
-All certificates link to their PDF in this repository's [`certifications/`](certifications/) folder, plus the official **verification URL** where available.
+> **Credential Archive:** Organized to highlight specialization areas.
+GenAI & Model Context Protocol (MCP) implementations are listed first, followed by Cloud Architecture & Backend Engineering, and concluding with Technical Leadership and complementary development tracks.
+Every credential links to its corresponding PDF in this repository's [`certifications/`](certifications/) folder and includes official verification links where available.

 ### Anthropic — Agentic AI, MCP & Claude